DiscoverCCRI/DISCOVER-Experiment-Template/README.md

 ---

-All code files should be stored in the experiment_files folder.
+All code files should be stored in the `src/` folder and the primary execution file should be located in `src/main.py`.
 Please use the following outline as a guide for setting up your experiment repo README.

 # Experiment Name
 Provide a description for what your experiment is trying to do.